Surfing in the Algarve: The Best Waves of South Portugal

 What are the best beaches for surfing in the Algarve?

 Around Sagres, the top surf beaches are Praia do Tonel, Praia do Beliche, and Praia da Mareta.
-Further north, Praia do Amado and Praia da Arrifana are also great options.
-Book a guided surf tour via GetYourGuide to explore the best spots.
+Further north, Praia do Amado and Praia da Arrifana are notable Algarve surf spots, popular for their consistent waves and appeal to both beginners and experienced surfers.
+Praia do Zavial is another excellent Algarve surf spot, known for its natural setting and less crowded conditions, making it ideal for those seeking a quieter surf experience.

 Are there good surf retreats in the Algarve?